-Graduate Contracting has helped hundreds of homeowners handle their insurance claim due to storm damage.
+Graduate Contracting has helped hundreds of homeowners and businesses handle their insurance claims due to storm damage.
 Hail & Wind damage are both considered an insurance loss on your homeowner’s policy.
 Most insurance companies will pay the entire replacement cost, minus your deductible, for the labor and material required to completely replace your roof.

 Graduate Contracting specializes in accident and weather-related roof damage repair and replacement; including exterior roofing, gutters, siding, and windows.
 If the damage carries on into the interior of your home, we can also repair framing and drywall.

 We will help you coordinate with your insurance company and even meet with your insurance adjuster if requested.
 Our involvement prevents you from getting into a situation where the settlement won’t cover all your costs, or even worse, getting denied.

 With Graduate Contracting you will pay no out-of-pocket expense other than your insurance deductible.
 We agree to accept what your insurance company will pay for the claim, including your deductible, and ensure the highest quality repair or replacement.
 You may also benefit from upgrades that we typically offer as signing incentives, such as upgrading the customer from 3-tab shingles to architectural shingles at no additional charge.

 How We Work with You Through the Process:

 First, we ask that you provide us with a copy of your insurance adjusters summary report so we can review the scope of work and check all measurements to ensure all damage is fairly evaluated and reported accurately